 Libraries and tools

-Cloud Endpoints Frameworks for App Engine provides the following libraries and tools:
+Cloud Endpoints Frameworks for the App Engine standard environment provides the following libraries and tools:

-- The Cloud Endpoints Frameworks for App Engine Java library in the SDK.
+- The Endpoints Frameworks is available in the

-To use the frameworks, follow the process shown in the Quickstart.
+To use Endpoints Frameworks, follow the process shown in the Tutorial.

-The general workflow for developing an app using the frameworks is:
+The general workflow for developing an app using Endpoints Frameworks is:

-- Create your API project, then write your API code.
+- Create your API project, and then write your API code.

-- Annotate your API, so classes and client libraries can be generated from it.
+- Annotate your API, so classes and client libraries are generated from it.

-- Generate the OpenApi-spec configuration file and deploy it as described in the Quickstart.
+- Generate the OpenAPI configuration file and deploy it as described in the Tutorial.

 - Deploy the API.

-- Write your client app, using the client library when making calls to the API.
+- Write your client app, by using the client library when making calls to the API.

-If you've already developed an API backend using the previous version of Endpoints, follow the Migration Guide to move your app to Endpoints 2.0.
+If you've already developed an API backend using the previous version of Endpoints, follow the Migration guide to move your app to Endpoints version 2.0.